doctornkz/steam-scanner/README.md

 Scan page with offers without cookies, with delay.
-Check anomaly in prices and push notifications in STDOUT and Telegram (as option) Update local database with Rifels, Knifes, etc and price on market.
+Check anomaly in prices and push notifications in STDOUT and Telegram (as option) Update local database with rifels, knives, etc and price on market.

 Dependences
 ---------------
-Python 2.7 with modules: requests, MySQLdb Telegram-cli
+Python 3 with modules: requests
-Mysql
+Telegram-cli (optional)

 Using
 ----------------

 1. git clone
-2. Update local mysql with dump file.
-3. Update properties and paths in py file and tg.sh(optional)
+2. Update properties and paths in py file and tg.sh(optional)
-4. If you want loop scanning - feel free to use
+3. If you want loop scanning - feel free to use
 %%while true; do (python ./steam_spider.py; sleep 500); done%%

 What's next?